cardano-foundation/CIPs/CPS-0THR/README.md

 Even with the existing rate of transactions on the Cardano mainnet, there are periods where throughput-limits delay the inclusion of transactions in blocks and hamper settlement.
 Growing and emerging use cases will exacerbate the situation.

 - Time-sensitive applications like DEXes and Dapps require prompt inclusion of their transactions on the blockchain, and any delay also translates to a delay in settlement.
-See also [CPS-????
-Faster Settlement](https://github.com/cardano-foundation/CIPs/pull/922).
+See also [CPS-17 Faster Settlement](https://github.com/cardano-foundation/CIPs/pull/922).
 - Newly released high-profile Cardano applications tend to create congestion as many users experiment and transact with the new capabilities shortly after they become available.
 Greater transaction throughput will improve the initial experience of new users of those applications, and some of those new users may be new to Cardano. *First impressions are important.*
 - Partner chains, bridges, and oracles rely on quality of service guarantees that support a regular and predictable rhythm of their transactions being included in blocks.
 Delays in such transactions' inclusion in blocks can cascade to Dapps that interact with such services.
 Delays on oracles result in stale data being provided to Dapps or in Dapps having to wait for the updated oracle state to be posted.
 Delays on partner chains or bridges result in bottlenecks in the transfer of funds or information between chains.
 - Transaction "scoopers" and "batchifiers" work most efficiently when high throughput is possible.
 - Air drops are well known to have caused spikes in network load and block utilization.
 - Any of the above use cases that also involve executing Plutus scripts add an additional requirement of execution-unit throughput in addition to transaction-size throughput.
 Applications that do complex validation encounter this extra dimension of resource usage.

-> [!NOTE]
-> Specific existing or anticipated projects might want to chime in here with the details of their use cases and with metrics for desired throughput.
+The advent of the Cardano-Midnight ZK bridge and the prospect of a Cardano-Bitcoin BOS Grail bridge promise to significantly increase the transaction load on the Cardano mainnet.

 ## Goals